Skip to main content

 With the rise in mobile phone use (the average Australian currently spends 5.5 hours per day on their smartphone), people are increasingly turning to their phones for learning.

-Mobile learning, or m-learning, is learning that takes place across multiple contexts, through social, content or technology interactions, using smartphone devices.
-M-learning is touted as being convenient and easy for most users.
+Mobile learning, or m-learning, is learning that takes place across multiple contexts through social, content or technology interactions using smartphone devices.
+It is touted as convenient and easy for most users.

 Social and collaborative digital learning